Today we have selected Eldar Galiev to take his interview. He is the CEO Of Growave.

 First of all, how are you and your team doing in these COVID-19 times?

 This is one of the most difficult periods in life for me and the Growave team.
-We are all very concerned about our health as well as the loved ones.
+We are all very concerned about our health as well as our loved ones.
 Quarantine and restrictive measures, a sense of uncertainty, and much more have all affected us.
 In fact, our way of life has changed.
 But people quickly adapt to new changes, and we are also accustomed to the new post-COVID world.

 Tell us about you, your career, how you founded or joined this company?